One of the talks that I give is staying close to your kids as they get older.

 There are two types of relationship-focused times, the kind that are always ongoing and the kind that only happen intermittently and as needed.

 Other relationship-focused times include watching our kids' activities, putting down our phones when they are talking, throwing a ball with them, cooking with them, going for a run together, and any other time that is spent being together.

-I spend time with my kids and students both to connect and to teach.
+I spend time with my kids both to connect and to teach.
 I spend consistent time on these kinds of times every week working on them and maintaining them after the foundation is laid.
 They are a combination of relaxing time, outings, conversations, and asking questions, listening, sharing what I know, learning and respecting what they know, and looking up together to learn what we both don't know or aren't sure about.
 I love that I can spend time laying the foundation for how we do things once, then build on it again and again!

-Relationship-focused parenting and teaching is NOT discipline-free.
+Relationship-focused parenting is NOT discipline-free.

 But you can "automate" your consequences within these systems.

-But if I want to take a break and just relax and focus on connecting (which I do!), and not teach at all, then everything just runs on autopilot and stays steady and my kids' knowledge stays the same.
+So if I want to take a break and just relax and focus on connecting (which I do!), and not teach at all, then everything just runs on autopilot and stays steady and my kids' knowledge stays the same.